joeybernard/ACENET_Summer_School_MPI/_episodes/05-more-than-two.md

 ---
 title: "More than two processes"
-teaching: 5
+teaching: 10
-exercises: 10
+exercises: 15
+keypoints:
+- "A typical MPI process calculates which other processes it will communicate with."
+- "If there is a closed loop of procs sending to one another, there is a risk of deadlock."
+- "All sends and receives must be paired, **at time of sending**."
 ---

 ## More complicated example:
 - Let's look at secondmessage.f90, secondmessage.c
 - MPI programs routinely work with thousands of processors.
 - if rank == 0... if rank == 1... if rank == 2...  gets a little tedious around rank=397.
 - More typical programs: calculate the ranks you need to communicate with, and then communicate with them.
 - Let's see how that works.
+- Imagine procs in a line.
+Calculate left neighbour, right neighbour.
+- Pass a number (let's use squared rank) to right neighbour, receive it from left.
 - **C**:

 ```